-Figures~\ref{analyze_orbital} (e) and (f) provide an intuitive visual perspective of the effective orbitals and the overlaps between orbital $\gamma_1$ for Fe1 and $\gamma_2$ for Fe2.
-Clearly, the effective orbitals are a combination of the $d$-orbital from Fe and the $p$-orbital from Se.
-The dominant overlaps are mainly contributed by the $p$-orbitals on Se site, showing that Se as the Fe-Fe bridge plays an important role in the hybridization.
-A direct overlap between $d$-orbitals are also found to be present, probably due to the short distance ($\sim 2.84$ \AA) between NN irons.
-The entanglements between orbitals, compatible with the large value of the hopping amplitude $t_{12}$, plays a crucial rule on this multiorbital chain system, as discussed below.
+Figures~\ref{analyze_orbital} (f) and (g) provide an intuitive perspective of the effective orbitals and the overlaps between orbital $\gamma_1$ for Fe1 and $\gamma_2$ for Fe2.
+These effective orbitals are a combination of the Fe $d$ and the Se $p$ orbitals.
+The dominant overlaps are mainly contributed by the Se $p$-orbitals, i.e. Se as the Fe-Fe bridge is crucial in the hybridization.
+A direct overlap between $d$-orbitals is also observed, due to the short distance ($\sim 2.84$ \AA) between NN irons.
+The entanglements between orbitals, compatible with the large hopping $t_{12}$, plays a key role in COFS, as discussed below.

-\textit{Hubbard Model.-} To better understand the magnetic properties of COFS, an effective three-orbital Hubbard model for the dominant Fe chain was constructed \cite{Footnote}.
-A tight-binding kinetic energy and on-site Coulomb interaction energy terms $H = H_k + H_{int}$ are included in the model.
-The kinetic component is
+\textit{Hubbard Model.-} To understand the magnetism of COFS, a three-orbital Hubbard model for the Fe chain was constructed \cite{Footnote}, including tight-binding kinetic energy and on-site Coulomb interaction energy terms $H = H_k + H_{int}$.
+The kinetic portion is